PaulSHahn2/emacssetup/KENESIS.md

 editor.
 Among other things, it provides alternate keybindings that mimic *vi/vim*. *vi* users will know that the chorded combination that runs *save-buffer* in *evil* mode is *:-w*.

+Ergonomically, chords are bad.
+They tend to cause *RSI*'s.
+From an efficiency standpoint, they are often very good-- if they can be remembered and are easy to access.
+This is a bit of a compromise-- efficiency versus long-term health.

 ## How do macros in emacs work?